finleygou/GS-MARL/readme.md

 ## Run

 ### Environment
-We have modified the Multi-agent Particle Environment (MPE) to better facilitate Safe Multi-Agent Reinforcement Learning (MARL) algorithms.
+We have modified the Multi-agent Particle Environment (MPE) to better facilitate Graph based Safe Multi-Agent Reinforcement Learning (MARL) algorithms.
 The modifications are implemented in the `gsmarl/envs/mpe_env/multiagent/environment.py` file, where we have defined three types of environments to accommodate different MARL algorithms.
 * `MultiAgentEnv`:
 Base class for other environment classes.